ermongroup/cs228-notes/learning/structure/index.md

 Constraint-based approaches use the dataset to perform statistical tests of independence between variables and construct a graph accordingly.
 Score-based approaches search for network structures to maximize the likelihood of the dataset while controlling the complexity of the model.

-One's modeling goal often guides the choice of approach.
+Our modeling goal often guides the choice of approach.
-A useful distinction to make is whether one wants to estimate parameters of the conditional probability distributions in addition to the graphical structure.
+A useful distinction to make is whether we want to estimate parameters of the conditional probability distributions in addition to the graphical structure.
-Sometimes, one is only interested in the qualitative statistical associations between the variables---namely, the graph itself and the conditional independence assertions it encodes.
+Sometimes, we are primarily interested in the qualitative statistical associations between the variables---namely, the graph itself and the conditional independence assertions it encodes.
 Such structure learning is sometimes called _knowledge discovery_.
 Since constraint-based techniques can avoid estimating parameters, they are natural candidates.
-On the other hand, score based techniques tend to be natural when one also wants parameter estimates.
+On the other hand, score based techniques tend to be natural when we also want parameter estimates.
 In the sequel, we briefly touch upon constraint-based approaches before turning to score-based approaches.

 ### Constraint-based approaches for knowledge discovery

-Here we consider one natural approach to constraint-based structure learning.
+Here we briefly describe one simple and natural approach to constraint-based structure learning.
-The method extends an algorithm for finding a minimal I-map to the case in which we do not know the conditional independence assertions, but can deduce them using statistical tests of independence.
+The method extends an algorithm for finding a minimal _I_-map to the case in which we do not know the conditional independence assertions, but estimate them using statistical tests of independence.

-First we recall the algorithm for finding a minimal I-map.
+First we recall the algorithm for finding a minimal _I_-map.
 Suppose $$X_1, \dots, X_n$$ is an ordering of $$n$$ random variables variables satisfying a set of conditional independence assertions $$\mathcal{I}$$.
 For $$i = 1,\dots, n$$, define $$\mathbf{A}_i$$ to be a minimal subset of $$\{ X_1, \dots, X_{i-1}\}$$ satisfying

+$$
-$$p(X_i | X_1, \dots, X_{i-1}) = p(X_i | \mathbf{A}_i).$$
+p(X_i | X_1, \dots, X_{i-1}) = p(X_i | \mathbf{A}_i).
+$$

-Then the directed acyclic graph $$G$$ defined by the parent function $$\text{pa}(X_i) = A_i$$ is a minimal I-map for $$\mathcal{I}$$.
+Then the directed acyclic graph $$G$$ defined by the parent function $$\text{pa}(X_i) = A_i$$ is a minimal _I_-map for $$\mathcal{I}$$.

 There is a natural modification to this procedure for the case in which we have a dataset rather than a set of conditional independence assertions.
 For subsets $$\mathbf{U}$$ of $$\{X_1, \dots, X_{i-1}\}$$, the algorithm uses a hypothesis test to decide if $$X_i \perp \{X_1, \dots, X_{i-1}\} \setminus \mathbf{U} \; | \; \mathbf{U}$$.